ungoogled-software/ungoogled-chromium/docs/flags.md

   `--omnibox-autocomplete-filtering` | Restrict omnibox autocomplete results to a combination of search suggestions (if enabled), bookmarks, and internal chrome pages.
 Accepts `search`, `search-bookmarks`, `search-chrome`, and `search-bookmarks-chrome`.
   `--popups-to-tabs` | Makes popups open in new tabs.
   `--referrer-directive` | Allows setting a custom directive for referrer headers.
 Accepts `nocrossorigin`, `minimal`, and `noreferrers`.
 The no cross-origin referrer option removes all cross-origin referrers, the minimal option removes all cross-origin referrers and strips same-origin referrers down to the origin, and the no referrers option removes all referrers.
+  `--force-punycode-hostnames` | Convert all Internationalized Domain Names to punycode (ASCII representation of Unicode).
+See https://github.com/ungoogled-software/ungoogled-chromium/issues/370 for more details.

 - ### Available only on desktop